 The National Air Toxics Trends Stations (NATTS) program is a nationwide monitoring project for the assessment of national trends and variations of several selected air toxics pollutants.
 The NATTS network was established to produce data that is consistent and of standardized quality to be able to perform comparisons of air toxics data nationwide.
-There are 27 NATTS locations nationwide, with both urban sites to address the range of population exposure in urban areas, and and rural sites to characterize population exposure in non-urban areas, establish background concentrations, and better assess environmental impacts of emissions of air toxic pollutants.
+There are 26 NATTS locations nationwide, with both urban sites to address the range of population exposure in urban areas, and and rural sites to characterize population exposure in non-urban areas, establish background concentrations, and better assess environmental impacts of emissions of air toxic pollutants.
 The GA AAMP meets the requirement with the location of the NATTS station at the South DeKalb site (13-089-0002).
 As part of the NATTS network, the GA AAMP samples metals with a PM10 sampler, semi-volatile organic compounds, volatile organic compounds, and carbonyls.
 Samples are collected from midnight to midnight for a 24-hour sample, every 6 days.
-In addition, an 8hour carbonyls sample is collected three times a day, every third day through June, July, and August.
 Also at the South DeKalb site, GA AAMP began sampling ethylene oxide as of January 2020.